The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Template extension methods are used to extend the set of accessible properties of data objects.

 Sometimes, you’re not in control of the classes that you want to use in your template, and you cannot add methods to them.
-Template extension methods allows you to declare new method for those classes that will be available from your templates just as if they belonged to the target class.
+Template extension methods allow you to declare new methods for those classes that will be available from your templates just as if they belonged to the target class.

 Let’s keep extending on our simple HTML page that contains the item name, price and add a discounted price.
 The discounted price is sometimes called a "computed property".
 We will implement a template extension method to render this property easily.
 Let’s update our template: